aaliyahsharif/A-Guide-to-Creative-Computing/README.md

 - *Open Source:* computer software that is released for anyone to use, distribute and change for any purpose.

 - *STEAM:* stands for science, technology, engineering, arts and maths.
-An educational approach that introduces the arts into the original STEM (means more funding an dpromotion of the arts in the education system).
+It's an educational approach that introduces the arts into the original STEM (means more funding an promotion of the arts in the education system).

 - *README files:* the first file a user will look at - used to explain what is uploaded and how you can install and use the software.